cp3402-students/cp3402-2022-1-env-group-11-sp52/theme.md

 **Animation Effects** - Most of the contents are animated using the fade-in and slide-down effects for attractiveness.
 Some important points are animated with pop-up actions to gain attention.

-**Clolr scheme** - Most of the pages are designed with bright-contrast headers and footers with inserted image, white page background and black text colors.
+**Color scheme** - Most of the pages are designed with bright-contrast headers and footers with inserted image, white page background and black text colors.
 In the Discount page, a dark blue background is applied together with orange buttons and white texts, making an appearance of the night theme for more attractiveness.

 **Font** - Most of the contents are written in the default fonts from the site's Typography.